Shivanikanodia/attrition-prediction-unity-mlflow/README.md

 ### SHAP Explainability:

-SHAP (SHapley Additive exPlanations) analysis revealed the top influential features like  MonthlyIncome, DailyRate, TotalWorkingYears and YearsAtCompany.
+SHAP analysis identified the most influential features in predicting attrition, with DailyRate, MonthlyIncome, TotalWorkingYears, and YearsAtCompany leading the list.
+DailyRate had the strongest impact, followed by tenure-related features.
-Its explained that Daily rate contributed maximum to our model followe by employee tenure.
-High feature values (in pink) and low values (in blue) were assessed for impact on the model’s predictions, offering transparency and trust in the results.
+High values (pink) and low values (blue) were assessed for their influence on predictions, offering clear and transparent insights into model behavior.

 <img width="699" alt="ROC Curve" src="https://github.com/user-attachments/assets/24b77f97-4a3a-4238-81b4-8a30194d95b5" />